Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Experiment

+The size of our corpus means that we cannot manually evaluate repairs for quality.
+Instead, we report several other metrics, of which the number of error locations is perhaps the closest proxy for perceived quality.
+However, this number has to be treated with caution for two reasons.
+First, it is affected by differences in the failure rate: if a particular error recovery algorithm cannot repair an entire file then it may not have had time to find all the `true' error locations.
+Second, the number of error locations only allows relative comparisons.
+Although we know that the corpus contains at least \corpussize manually created errors (i.e.~at least one per file), we cannot know if, or how many, files contain more than one error.
+Since we cannot know the true number of error locations, we are unable to evaluate algorithms in an absolute sense.

-In order to test hypothesis H1 we ran each error recovery algorithm against the entire Java corpus, collecting for each file: the time spent in recovery (in seconds); whether error recovery on the file was successful (true or false); the number of error locations; the cost of repair sequences at each error location (only if error recovery was successful on the file as a whole); and the number of tokens skipped by error recovery (i.e.~how many \emph{delete} repairs were applied).
-Note that parsing fails if the timeout is exceeded or if the algorithm runs out of plausible candidate repair sequences.
+In order to test hypothesis H1 we ran each error recovery algorithm against the entire Java corpus, collecting for each file: the time spent in recovery (in seconds); whether error recovery on the file succeeded or failed (where failure is due to either the timeout being exceeded or no repair sequences being found for an error location); the number of error locations; the cost of repair sequences at each error location; and the proportion of tokens skipped by error recovery (i.e.~how many \emph{delete} repairs were applied).
 We measure the time spent in error recovery with a monotonic wall-clock timer, covering the time from when the main parser first invokes error recovery until an updated parsing stack and parsing index are returned along with minimum cost repair sequences.
 The timer is suspended when normal parsing restarts and resumed if error recovery is needed again (i.e.~the timeout applies to the file as a whole).